 National Geography travel magazine has listed the trek as one of the best 25 treks in South America.

 Cordillera Vilcabamba is one of the impressive sights in this five days trek.
-The snow capped Salkantay Mountain raised to 6271 meters in height.
+The snow capped Salkantay Cusco Peru raises to 6271 meters in height.

 To complete the Salkantay Trek, you need to be reasonably fit.
-The most important factor is getting acclimatised in Cusco before starting the tour.
+The most important factor is getting acclimatised in Cusco before starting the tour to avoid altitude sickness.
 We highly recommend you to get your feet wet with one of the smaller trips.
 Preferably to Sacred Valley of Incas or Cusco City Tour.

 The highest point in Salkantay Trek is the Salkantay Pass at 4650 meters above sea level.